MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/set-up-microsoft-intune.md

 With enrollment restrictions, you can prevent certain types of devices from being enrolled and therefore managed by Intune.
 For example, you can prevent the enrollment of devices that are not owned by the school.

-To block personally owned Windows devices from enrolling:
+To block personally owned devices from enrolling:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 1. Select **Devices** > **Enroll devices** > **Enrollment device platform restrictions**
-1. Select the **Windows restrictions** tab
+1. Select the tab for the platform you want to restrict
 1. Select **Create restriction**
 1. On the **Basics** page, provide a name for the restriction and, optionally, a description > **Next**
 1. On the **Platform settings** page, in the **Personally owned devices** field, select **Block** > **Next**